 We should pray for one another.
-"Confess your faults one to another, and pray one for another, that ye may be healed.
-The effectual fervent prayer of a righteous man availeth much."
-(James 5:16).
+"Confess your faults one to another, and pray one for another, that you may be healed.
+The effective fervent prayer of a righteous man avails much" (James 5:16).

 We should pray for the sick.
 "Is any sick among you?
 Let him call for the elders of the church: and let them pray over him, anointing him with oil in the name of the Lord.
-And the prayer of faith shall save the sick, and the Lord shall raise him up: and if he have committed sins, they shall be forgiven him."
-(James 5: 14, 15).
+And the prayer of faith shall save the sick, and the Lord shall raise him up: and if he have committed sins, they shall be forgiven him" (James 5:14,15).

-And on and on we could go listing the many verses of scripture that speak of the various things and individuals that we should pray for.
+And on and on we could go listing the many verses of Scripture that speak of the various things and individuals that we should pray for.
 This would include the church, our families, the lost, and so on.

-5. The scriptures also give some warnings on prayer.
+5. The Scriptures also give some warnings on prayer.

-Christ says, "And when thou prayest, thou shalt not be as the hypocrites are: for they love to pray standing in the synagogues and in the corners of the streets, that they may be seen of men.
-Verily I say unto you, They have their reward.
-But thou, when thou prayest, enter into thy closet, and when thou hast shut thy door, pray to thy Father which is in secret; and thy Father which seeth in secret shall reward thee openly.
-But when ye pray, use not vain repetitions, as the heathen do: for they shall be heard for their much speaking.
-Be not ye therefore like unto them: for your Father knoweth what things ye have need of, before ye ask him."
-(Matthew 6:5-8).
-Again, he warns, "For if ye forgive men their trespasses, your heavenly Father will also forgive you: But if ye forgive not men their trespasses, neither will your Father forgive your trespasses."
-(Matthew 6: 14, 15).
+Christ says, "And when you pray, you shall not be like the hypocrites.
+For they love to pray standing in the synagogues and on the corners of the streets, that they may be seen by men.
+Assuredly, I say to you, they have their reward.
+But you, when you pray, go into your room, and when you have shut your door, pray to your Father who is in the secret place; and your Father who sees in secret will reward you openly.
+And when you pray, do not use vain repetitions as the heathen do.
+For they think that they will be heard for their many words.
+Therefore do not be like them.
+For your Father knows the things you have need of before you ask Him" (Matthew 6:5-8).
+Again, he warns, "For if you forgive men their trespasses, your heavenly Father will also forgive you.
+But if you do not forgive men their trespasses, neither will your Father forgive your trespasses."
+(Matthew 6:14,15).

 So in conclusion, prayer is a big subject whether we consider it as a part of our worship services or in everyday life.
 But as Christians we have the privilege to call upon God in both instances.
 Not only so, but the Lord expects it.
-As far as worship is concerned though, Christians cannot any more stay at home to have their prayers than they can stay at home and give of their money or partake of the Lord's Supper.
+As far as worship is concerned though, Christians can not any more stay at home to have their prayers than they can stay at home and give of their money or partake of the Lord's Supper.
 Christians who will assemble for worship will pray at home.
 But people who will not assemble for worship will not pray at home either.
 Even if they do, it is to no avail until they learn to be faithful to the Lord.